 - Team Building/Experiential activities among SEEK groups

 - Stress, Depression, Anxiety – learning to regulate mood

 - Bullying, Harassment

 - Transition to following grade/stress management

-Throughout their Middle School years, students learn about the five stages of service learning, the ethics of service, and the role of youth as change agents in the community and world.
-Students complete reflective personal inventories that enable them to more effectively put their own skills and interests to use in working in partnership with community organizations.
+Throughout their Middle School years, students learn about community engagement, social impact, activism, and the role of youth as change agents in the community and world.
+They practice self-reflection, learn about the importance of advocacy, and build project-based partnerships with local community organizations.